 Alsco has worked with the Energy Efficiency and Conservation Authority (EECA) to launch energy saving initiatives, whilst also being courageous to adopt and test newer technologies.
 This includes but is not limited to, the uptake of the first long-distance intercity heavy EV freighter in New Zealand, moving to a wood-pellet boiler in the processing facility in Nelson, and has amalgamated two old inefficient plants into one efficient processing facility in Richmond.

 With EECA’s support, Alsco has also employed an energy management graduate.
-The company intends to, with assistance from its graduate, reduce energy usage by 2 GWh end of the program.
+The company will, with assistance from our graduate, reduce energy usage by 2 GWh at the end of the programme.
 This corresponds to approximately 3% of Alsco’s entire energy usage and is equivalent to switching off 220 million LEDs or powering 18,000 Electric Vehicles.